Graduate School Timeline

 - Do some research!

-- Consider meeting with a faculty and/or pre-graduate advisor to talk through some of these questions and explore your options.
+- Consider meeting with faculty and/or a pre-graduate advisor to talk through some of these questions and explore your options

-- Start researching schools, costs, funding opportunities
+- Start researching schools, programs & faculty, costs, and funding opportunities

-- Take the GRE/other test
+- Take the GRE/other standardized test

 - Reach out to the schools that interest you for more information; consider visiting your top choices